SagarMaheshwary/Employee/readme.md

 ### Changes that have been made in public folder

-- None
+- Added some styles in app.css
+- link storage folder to public folder

 ### Views that have been created

-- sys_mg Folder has been created and all the system management views are stored in it.
+- index,create,show,edit views have been created in emp_mg/employee.
-- Divisions ,States ,Countries ,Cities ,Salaries Views has been Created in inside sys_mg folder.

 ### Views that have been modified

-- sideNav for adding System Management routes.
+- sideNav for adding Employee routes.
 - some css classes have been applied that are not much important.
-- custom pagination view was created and its located in vendor/pagination. read more about it in [Laravel documentation](https://laravel.com/docs/5.6/pagination#manually-creating-a-paginator).

 ### Controllers that have been created

-- DivisionsController (Added full CRUD functionality).
-- CitiesController (Added full CRUD functionality).
-- StatesController (Added full CRUD functionality).
-- CountriesController (Added full CRUD functionality).
-- SalariesController (Added full CRUD functionality).
+- EmployeesController (Added full CRUD functionality).

 ### Controllers that have been modified

-- DepartmentsController for changing the view path (now it's in sys_mg/departments).
+- CitiesController for changing zip_code validation in update method.
+- DepartmentsController changing comments (nothing special).

 ### Models that have been created

-- Division
-- City
-- State
-- Country
+- Gender
-- Salary
+- Employee (Added relationships)

 ### Models that have been modified